MicrosoftDocs/azure-docs/includes/virtual-machines-disks-shared.md

 #### Ubuntu

-For details on how to set up Ubuntu High Availability with Corosync & Pacemaker on Azure Shared Disk please refer to the [Ubuntu Community Discourse] (https://discourse.ubuntu.com/t/ubuntu-high-availability-corosync-pacemaker-shared-disk-environments/14874).
+For information about how to set up Ubuntu high availability with Corosync and Pacemaker on Azure Shared Disks, see [Ubuntu Community Discourse](https://discourse.ubuntu.com/t/ubuntu-high-availability-corosync-pacemaker-shared-disk-environments/14874).

 ## Persistent reservation flow